JSOD11/LSM-Tree/README.md

 python3 evaluate.py ../dsl/10k.dsl
 ```

 Run the LSM tree on the same set of commands to verify that the two have the same output.
 The hashing solution will run much faster than the LSM Tree, but I believe this can be attributed to network delay.
-Within `db_manager.cpp`, there are versions of `put()` and `get()` that use the C++ standard map as the internal key-value store instead of the LSM Tree.
+Within `LSM.cpp`, there are versions of `put()` and `get()` that use the C++ standard map as the internal key-value store instead of the LSM Tree.
 Uncommenting these functions and commenting out the LSM versions shows that the LSM Tree seems to perform comparably to the C++ standard map.